wayne987/tp/docs/DeveloperGuide.md

 instantly.

-### View all calorie inputs and calorie outputs of a day feature
+### Feature: View all calorie inputs and calorie outputs of a day feature

 #### Implementation